 - Workshops in methodology, academic writing and speaking, as well as the MA seminar

 The degree is completed when the student passes the MA exam and thesis defence.

-At CES, we encourage students to develop their own independent curriculum and study track so that they can learn about and research topics that best reflect their interests and academic background.
-Students follow one of six related study tracks, and the MA degree with which they graduate reflects their specialisation.
+At CES/IES, we encourage students to develop their own independent curriculum and study track so that they can learn about and research topics that best reflect their interests and academic background.
+Students follow one of three related study tracks, and the MA degree with which they graduate reflects their specialisation.